“CNC Machining” refers to the use of numerical control machining tools.

 7. How to reasonably select machining tools?
 How many factors are there in cutting parameters?
 How many kinds of cutting tools are there?
 How to determine the tool speed, cutting speed and cutting width?

-2) End mills and end mills with carbide inserts are mainly used to process bosses, grooves and box mouth surfaces.
+(2) End mills and end mills with carbide inserts are primarily used for processing bosses, grooves, and box mouth surfaces.

 8. What is the function of the processing program sheet?
 What should be included in the processing procedure sheet?